Complexity of Quantum Trajectories: Scale dependence of the intrinsic dimension

 The intrinsic dimension as a function of the scale is shown in Fig~\ref{fig: Id vs N}.
 At the integrable point of the quantum top $I_d\approx1$ regardless of the details, whereas chaotic points exhibit an $N$-dependent $I_d$, as already noted in Sec.~\ref{sec: quantum top}.
 The dimensionality increases with the number of QT and displays an approximately linear dependence on the typical nearest-neighbor distances.

 The behavior for the dissipative XXZ chain with finite anisotropy is similar, while at the integrable point increasing the number of QT results in a decreasing dimensionality, signaling an emerging simplification of the data structure at a short scale.
 We note that it would not be appropriate to extrapolate these behaviors to a hypothetical $N\to\infty$ limit since the intrinsic dimension is expected to eventually display a plateau (up to further deviations induced by noise) \cite{Facco2017, Denti2022}.
 In the range of $N$ considered in our work there was no indication of such a plateau, and significantly larger numbers of samples may be required to detect one.
+Nonetheless, the minima become deeper when more trajectories are considered both for the quantum top (integrable $I_d\approx1$, chaotic $I_d$ increasing with $N$) and for the XXZ chain with dephasing (integrable $I_d$ decreasing with $N$, chaotic $I_d$ increasing), signaling stability of our results.
+We note a different behavior for the minimum associated to the BBGKY decoupling, where Fig.~\ref{fig: Idft XXZ}~(d) shows complex and simplified points to all be decreasing when a finer scale is probed.
 A drawback of the approach we have used to analyze the scale dependence of $I_d$ is that the statistical error due to the finite number of samples increases at larger scales, and a more refined analysis could be carried out with other algorithms, such as {\tt Gride} \cite{Denti2022}.

 The main conclusion of our analysis of the scale-dependence of the intrinsic dimension is that the reduction in the complexity of QT due to constraints in the underlying Lindblad equation is observed over a very wide range of scales.